-In 1997, Dr. Albright was named the first female Secretary of State and became, at that time, the highest ranking woman in the history of the U.S. government.
+In 1997, Dr. Albright was appointed by President Bill Clinton as the first female Secretary of State and became, at that time, the highest-ranking woman in the history of the U.S. government.
 As Secretary of State, Dr. Albright reinforced America’s alliances, advocated for democracy and human rights, and promoted American trade, business, labor, and environmental standards abroad.
 From 1993 to 1997, Dr. Albright served as the U.S. Permanent Representative to the United Nations and was a member of the President’s Cabinet.
 From 1989 to 1992, she served as President of the Center for National Policy.
 Previously, she was a member of President Jimmy Carter’s National Security Council and White House staff and served as Chief Legislative Assistant to U.S. Senator Edmund S. Muskie.

 Dr. Albright is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
-Dr. Albright is Chair of Albright Stonebridge Group, a global strategy firm, and Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
-She also chairs the National Democratic Institute and serves as the president of the Truman Scholarship Foundation.
-She is a member of the U.S. Department of Defense’s Defense Policy Board, a group tasked with providing the Secretary of Defense with independent, informed advice and opinion concerning matters of defense policy.
-Dr. Albright also serves on the Board of the Aspen Institute.
-In 2009, Dr. Albright was asked by NATO Secretary General Anders Fogh Rasmussen to Chair a Group of Experts focused on developing NATO’s New Strategic Concept.
+Dr. Albright is Chair of Albright Stonebridge Group, Part of Dentons Global Advisors, and Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
+She also chairs the National Democratic Institute, serves as the president of the Truman Scholarship Foundation, and is Honorary Co-Chair of the World Refugee Council.
+In 2021, she was appointed Chair of the Defense Policy Board, a group tasked with providing the Secretary of Defense with independent, informed advice and opinion concerning matters of defense policy.

 Selected writings and statements from Dr. Albright: